-- Your employer can't require you to submit to special procedures to determine your ability to perform job duties unless the employer holds all other employees and job applicants to the same requirement.
+- Employers can't require pregnant workers to submit to special procedures that determine their ability to perform job duties unless the employer holds all other employees and job applicants to the same requirement.

-- If a medical condition related to your pregnancy keeps you from performing your job duties, your employer must not treat you any differently than any other temporarily disabled employee.
+- If a pregnancy-related medical condition keeps a worker from performing job duties, the employer must not treat that individual any differently than other temporarily disabled employees in making accommodations.

-- Your employer may not prohibit you from working while pregnant and may not refuse to allow you to return to work after you give birth.
+- Employers may not prohibit pregnant employees from working and may not refuse to allow them to return to work after giving birth.

-- If your employer provides health insurance, the plan must not treat pregnancy-related conditions any differently than they do other medical issues.
+- Employer-provided health insurance plans must not treat pregnancy-related conditions any differently than they do other medical issues.

 Step-by-Step Guide to Filing Charges:

 - Go to the EEOC Public Portal to submit an inquiry.
-You will have to answer five general questions.
+Answer the five general questions listed there.
 Your answers will determine if the EEOC can help you.
 Alternatively, you can submit an inquiry at one of EEOC's 53 field offices located throughout the county or by phone at 1-800-669-4000.

-- If you are using the EEOC Public Portal and are told the agency can help you, you can go ahead and submit your inquiry.
-Remember that submitting an inquiry is not the same as filing a charge.
-It is only the first step.
+- If you are using the EEOC Public Portal and are told the agency can help, go ahead and submit your inquiry.
+Remember that submitting an inquiry is only the first step and is not the same as submitting a charge of discrimination.
 It allows you to set up an intake interview with an EEOC staff member at one of 53 field offices located around the United States or by phone.
-You will have to enter your contact information at this point.
+Enter your contact information when requested.

 - After filing your inquiry and scheduling an intake interview, the EEOC will ask supplemental questions to help begin the process of filing charges.
 This will occur before your interview.

 - After your intake interview, decide whether to file a charge.
-Only after you file one, will the EEOC notify the employer.
+Only after filing one, which can be in person or through the online portal, but not over the phone, will the EEOC notify your employer.